Middlesex Hospital (Connecticut): History

+In 1895 the Connecticut General Assembly issued a charter incorporating Middlesex Hospital.
+With a $20,000 grant from the state, and the gift of the Camp Homestead on Crescent Street, the hospital opened in the spring of 1904.

+The hospital's nursing school graduated nurses from 1910 until the Ona M. Wilcox School of Nursing closed in 1997.

+In July 2025, the estate of Gay Sherman Weintz filed a lawsuit in Middletown Superior Court citing negligent care leading to her death on April 22, 2024.
+That same month, Middlesex Hospital submitted a corrective action plan following Connecticut State Department of Public Health reports cited failures, including with regard to the patient death on the previous April 22.

 Facilities and current operations

 Middlesex Hospital provides inpatient medical, surgical and emergency services, as well as outpatient care, including diagnostic, rehabilitation, behavioral health, disease management, radiology, laboratory, cancer care, homecare, wound and ostomy care, surgical services, urgent care, and a network of primary care offices.
-The hospital employs over 3,100 people and has 381 active medical staff, 77 courtesy medical staff, and 142 allied health professionals.
+The hospital employs over 3,500 people and has 381 active medical staff, 77 courtesy medical staff, and 142 allied health professionals.

-The hospital has a Family Medicine Residency Program and a Radiologic Technology School.
-In addition to its emergency department in Middletown, the Health System operates two satellite medical centers in Westbrook, Connecticut, and Marlborough, Connecticut, with fully accredited, stand-alone emergency departments.
+The hospital has a family medicine residency program and a radiologic technology school.
+In addition to its emergency department in Middletown, the health system operates two satellite medical centers in Westbrook, Connecticut, and Marlborough, Connecticut, with fully accredited, stand-alone emergency departments.
 Combined, the three locations serve the 4th highest emergency patient volume of all Connecticut hospitals.
-In 2015 the hospital had 13,617 discharges, 663,012 outpatient visits, and 79,563 emergency department visits.
+In 2022 the hospital had 11,902 discharges and 77,805 emergency department visits.